nuxeo-sandbox/nuxeo-retention/README.md

 <hr>
 ⚠️ **WARNING** ⚠️

 The retention feature implemented [in the platform](https://doc.nuxeo.com/nxdoc/nuxeo-retention-management/) itself  has names and IDs (schemas, vocabularies, ...) that are in conflict with this sandbox plugin.
-This means **they are totally not compatibles**:

-* In 10.10: Do not install the platform plugin
+This means **they are totally not compatibles: Do not install both plugins on the same server**
-* In 11.n do not install this sandbox plugin

 <hr>